Eastern Wolf: Profile and Information

 This animal is endemic to the Great Lakes region and the Southeastern part of Canada.

-It is widely regarded to be a peculiar subspecies or distinct species of the Gray wolf.
+It is widely regarded as a peculiar subspecies or distinct species of the Gray wolf.
 Its biological name is Canis Lupus Lycaon.

-According to several studies on the animal, it is discovered to be a hybrid of ancient and modern genetic pooling between the Gray wolf and the Coyote.
+According to several studies on the animal, it has been discovered to be a hybrid of ancient and modern genetic pooling between the gray wolf and the coyote.

 Other studies claim that all populations of the eastern wolf and coyotes were initially distinguished from the same ancestor over a million years ago.